Relief for Homeowners and Renters Impacted by Covid-19

 - Homeowners in need may receive forbearance on their mortgage payments for six months, with an additional six months possible, for a total of one year of forbearance.
 Homeowners must have a loan backed by Fannie Mae or Freddie Mac, or a mortgage guaranteed or insured by the federal government

 - On May 13, the FHFA announced that starting July 1, 2020, the Freddie Mac and Fannie Mae are making available a payment deferral option for borrowers with forborne GSE-backed single-family mortgages.
 This deferral option allows borrowers, who are able to return to making their normal monthly mortgage payment when the GSEs’ moratoria expire, to repay their missed payments at the sale, or refinancing of the home or the end of the loan.
+On December 23, 20202, the FHFA announced that the GSEs will continue to offer Covid-19 forbearance to qualifying multifamily property owners through March 31, 2021.

 - On April 21, the FHFA announced that it will require servicers who collect payments on GSE-backed single-family mortgage loans to advance only four months of missed payments on forborne loans.